Free interview with Andy Fraser

 Later you joined again and in June 1972 you left for good and formed Sharks.
-With them you recorded their first LP called First Water.
-What is your opinion on that LP?
+You recorded First Water.

-In 1975 you and former Sharks keyboardist Nick Judd and drummer Kim Turner formed The Andy Fraser Band and record an album, which is a great one!
-What happened next to you, Andy?
+In 1975 you and former Sharks keyboardist Nick Judd and drummer Kim Turner formed The Andy Fraser Band and recorded an album.
+What happened next?

 Thank you for taking your time, Andy.
-Would you like to send a message to your fans and Psychedelic Baby readers?
+Would you like to send a message to your fans and It’s Psychedelic Baby Magazine readers?

 “Psychedelic Babies” – brings Mike Myers to mind – and we all need a good laugh.
 Check out mctrax.com for all things Andy Fraser and TOBI.
 It is where you will find all the new releases.
 You can download or stream many songs and videos.